-The Z6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the NX500 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX500 from Samsung.
+Both the Z6 and the NX500 have been discontinued, but can regularly be found used on eBay.
+The Z6 was replaced by the Nikon Z6 II, while the NX500 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Samsung websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon Z6 or the Samsung NX500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.